ErenPy/ESports-Internet-Relationship/README.md

 This repository is created for sharing the results, and techniques of my analysis for esports success association with internet infrastructure.

 ## Data
-This project merges 4 different internet data
+This project merges covers internet data between 2019-2024

 - Country
-- Country Code
-- Date
-- rFactor
-- Jitter
-- Packet Loss
 - Latency
 - Download Speed
 - Upload Speed